WaylonWalker/waylonwalker.com/pages/blog/git-update-user.md

 ---

 This morning I log into my VCS and check activity on my projects to find that **someone else** has been _very_ active on my projects fo the last few weeks.
 I quicklyhover over the missing avatar to find that **It's Me**.
 What's wrong here, why do I look like two different people throughout the day!  upon further investigation I see the issue.  while setting up a new terminal environment I mistyped my email address by **one character**.
-After much searching and a few failed attempts I was able to fix it by following this article https://help.github.com/articles/changing-author-info/.
+After much searching and a few failed attempts I was able to fix it by following an article no longer available (2021) from https://help.github.com/articles.

 ## Bare Clone